mxwllslvr/creating-virtual-machines-in-the-cloud/README.md

 Region: Select (US) East US 2.
 Consistency in region selection across resources is critical to prevent configuration conflicts.

-Proceed by pressing Next button until you get to section "Review + Create."
+Proceed by pressing the Next button until you get to the section "Review + Create."
 </p>
 <br/>
 <br/>